Juz-Tom-J/SQL/SQL PLUS/readme.md

 * Open another 'SQL Plus' tab

 * For login, type your username & password
+  * **password won't be displayed there, but type your full password correctly and hit enter.**

 * And, try creating some demo tables & inserting values in it